 STUTTER BOXES, TRACK LOCATORS (counters) & SIMILAR DEVICES ARE NOT ALLOWED.
 Use of such devices during any run will result in immediate disqualification and expulsion from the event.
 Entry fees WILL NOT be refunded.

 All installed SFI certified safety equipment must be up to date with current dates and numbers.
-Refer to the IHRA rule book for equipment requirements based on your class and ET.
+Refer to the NHRA rule book for equipment requirements based on your class and ET.

 CLEARLY mark your car number and